 MFA, Film & Animation AZ Teacher Certifications: BS Math Education CTE Provisional Certification STEM Mathematics Certification Mathematics (7-12) Certification

-The Digital Media Program is designed to help students learn practical creative and artistic technical skills, business acumen, teamwork, and other soft skills in THREE key areas - graphic design and print media, web design, and film & video production.
-All 4 years of the program are project-centered, inquiry and discovery-based learning, using both group and individual work.
+...helps students learn practical creative/artistic technical skills, business acumen, teamwork, and soft skills in graphic design/print media, web design, and film & TV production.
+The program is project-centered, with inquiry and discovery-based learning, group and individual work.

-Please Note: Students may be asked to participate in the filming or media coverage of FUSD athletic events at any level of the program.
-This happens regularly in DM 3 and DM 4, but will occasionally happen even during the first or second year of the program.
+Please Note: Students may be asked to participate in the filming or media coverage of FUSD events at any level of the program.

-Digital Media 1 begins by introducing students to file management, business etiquette/workflow, and software selection.
-These concepts will be used throughout the course and program.
-They will learn practical software techniques that apply to all the key areas, using content management systems and software applications such as Wordpress, Adobe Photoshop, Premiere Pro, Illustrator, InDesign, and Apple Final Cut Pro.
-They will touch on basic image, video, and video acquisition techniques that will be further advanced in Digital Media 2.
+LEVEL 1 introduces students to file management, business etiquette/workflow, software selection, concepts used throughout the program.
+They will learn practical software techniques, using CMS and software such as Wix, Adobe Creative Cloud and Apple Final Cut Pro.

 LEVEL 2 advances skill sets learned in Level 1.
 Students work on outside projects (in the school, district, and community) for credit, and are part of clubs/teams that function as real-world businesses, even earning revenue for the club to enhance the program.